sjsrey/gisci16/proposal.md

 Part 1: Introduction to PySAL for spatial data analysis - **Sergio J. Rey**

-Part 2: PySAL for spatial econometrics, regionalization, and geodemographics - **Daniel Arribas-Bel**
+Part 2: PySAL for spatial econometrics, regionalization, and geodemographics - **Dani Arribas-Bel**

 **Sergio J. Rey** is Professor of Geographical Sciences and core faculty member of the GeoDa Center of Geospatial Analysis and Computation at Arizona State